-Based on the portfolio of investment funds held by the Group at the reporting date, if the quoted prices of the investment funds had been decreased by 10% (2022: 10%), the Group's net loss would increase by approximately HK\$1,350,000 (2022: HK\$839,000).
+Based on the portfolio of investment funds held by the Group at the reporting date, if the quoted prices of the investment funds had been decreased by 10% (2023: 10%), the Group's net profit would decrease by approximately HK\$2,108,000 (2023: net loss would increase by approximately HK\$1,350,000).

-^{} The sensitivity analysis disclosed above represents the risks inherent to the Group's financial instruments as of each reporting date.
+The sensitivity analysis disclosed above represents the risks inherent to the Group's financial instruments as of each reporting date.
 The result of the sensitivity analysis may differ from time to time according to the then prevailing market conditions.